dzhavat/dzhavat.github.io/_posts/posts/2020-04-04-my-thoughts-on-github-discussions.md

 With this new place, we can have such separation.
 Next.js is already going in that direction.
 They recently opened an [RFC (Request for Comments) thread](https://github.com/zeit/next.js/discussions/11106) under Discussions, whereas this was under Issues before.

 One might argue that feature requests belong to Discussions as well but the current implementation is not ready yet.
-Issues provide labels and milestones which can be quite helpful for categorizing and gropuing stuff.
+Issues provide labels and milestones which can be quite helpful for categorizing and grouping stuff.

 ### It will make the project feel “alive”